Andréa Tommasi: Education and career

 Tommasi earned her Ph.D. from the University of Montpellier in 1995.
 Following her Ph.D., she was a postdoc at the University of Leeds from 1997 until 1998.
 In 1998 she joined the faculty of the French National Centre for Scientific Research (CNRS).
 As of 2020, Tommasi is the research director of the Geosciences Laboratory at the University of Montpellier.

 In 2016, Tommasi was elected a fellow of the American Geophysical Union who cited her "for pioneering work on deformation mechanisms and microstructures within the Earth and their impact on plate tectonics".

 Research

 Tommasi's early research was on deformation of rocks in the Dom Feliciano Belt in Brazil.
 Her research includes the development of numerical models to study seismic anisotropy and continental rifting.
 Tommasi's research extends to locations around the globe including Siberia, the Avacha volcano in Kamchatka, Hawaii, and the Southwest Indian Ridge.

+Tomassi's research utilizes preferred lattice orientation and seismic property analysis of mineral grains, laboratory deformation experiments, and numerical modeling including viscoplastic self-consistent and equilibrium based models.
+She also utilizes x-ray fluorescence analysis, electron probe analysis, and field relationships of mantle rock to contribute to scientific understanding of mantle processes and deformation.